Sorry, you need to enable JavaScript to visit this website.

 Your healthcare professional may prescribe a blood thinner in addition to your daily aspirin to help reduce your risk for blood clots that can cause a heart attack, stroke, or cardiovascular death.

-What’s Next?
+What’s next?

-Read Learning About XARELTO® for more information about how XARELTO® works with aspirin to help reduce your risk for life-threatening blood clots related to PAD.
+Read Learning About XARELTO® for more information about how XARELTO® works with low-dose aspirin* to help reduce your risk for life-threatening blood clots related to PAD.